irony/sthlm.js-heroku/README.md

     vagrant init

-## Change machine settings and apply a local or global ip-adress in the Vagrantfile.
-Also add these lines to get a heroku-style linux:
+## Change machine settings (choose local ip) and specify which OS you want to use.

+The following box is preconfigured to match the specifications on Heroku as much as possible:

     Vagrant::Config.run do |config|
       config.vm.box = "heroku"